Esham156/CRUD_API_flask/README.md

 This Flask CRUD API manages Pokémon information, allowing users to perform CRUD operations on Pokémon data, including their name, type, and attack.

 ## Features
-Create: Add new Pokémon data to the database.
+Create: Add new Pokémon/new Trainer data to the database.
-Read: Retrieve existing Pokémon data from the database.
+Read: Retrieve existing Pokémon/Trainer data from the database.
-Update: Modify existing Pokémon data in the database.
+Update: Modify existing Pokémon/Trainer data in the database.
-Delete: Remove Pokémon data from the database.
+Delete: Remove Pokémon/Trainer data from the database.

 ## Setup